MarkusHardardt/hello-world/README.md

 # hello-world
-... time-honored tradition in computer programming
+It's a time-honored tradition in computer programming to do a "hello-world" project first.
+So there you are ...